MicrosoftDocs/mesh-docs/mesh/Includes/custom-immersive-spaces-ports-firewall.md

 Dynamically loaded, embedded content have unique requirements for immersive experiences due to the unique permissions required to access resources while within Mesh experiences.

+> [!IMPORTANT]
+> There are two considerations to ensure that embedded content is accessible in immersive spaces in Mesh:
+>
+> - **If stored in SharePoint, the content will follow M365 requirements**: Organizers must ensure attendees have access to URL.
+Attendees must have permissions to the specified file or Share link.
+> - **If not in SharePoint, follow the endpoints and firewall rules**: Organizers must ensure the domain is in the firewall/allowlist for TCP Port 443 (HTTPS).
+Make sure the URL is in firewall/port allowlist.

 The embedded content types are:

 |Content type  |How it works |